Soul Calibur 2

 opponent (AKA mix-up).
 You can cancel most standard

-the cancel.
-A variety of attacks also have special cancels, offering
+of cancels.
+A variety of attacks also have special cancels, offering so

 As in the original Soul Calibur, most characters have the ability